CSC207-UofT/plannr/phase2/design_document.md

       simply use `Event e` as a parameter, instead of explicitly specifying which type of event we want (i.e. instead of `Deadline e` )
 * <u>Violation:</u>
-    * It may be a violation as our `Event` superclass is not an interface so it doesn't utilize abstraction.
-However it does achieve the same goal as DIP.
+    * It may be a violation as our `Event` superclass is not an interface, so it doesn't utilize abstraction.
+However, it does achieve the same goal as DIP.
 * <u>Potential Fix:</u>
     * We can fix this by implementing an `Event` interface, and change the existing Event superclass to `GeneralEvent`